Mini Medical School

 There is a very strong connection between diet and the potential for the development of diabetes.
 This activity gives students a look into their own diet and encourages them to think about how the choices they make that affect their health.

 In this activity, students will demonstrate the natural antibiotic resistance that has developed in certain bacteria commonly found in everyday life.

-The second of Mini Medical School's newest modules, the Influenza module builds on students' understanding of DNA and RNA structure and function, the general virus structure and function, and antigen/antibody interactions.
-Students are lead through a case study involving an interactive step-by-step progression of an epidemiological study as professionals unravel the mysteries of a new influenza virus (H3N2).
+The influenza module builds on students' understanding of DNA and RNA structure and function, the general virus structure and function, and antigen/antibody interactions.
+Students are led through a case study involving an interactive step-by-step progression of an epidemiological study as professionals unravel the mysteries of a new influenza virus (H3N2).

 Students learn the process behind preparing for and responding to a natural disaster situation by working through a tabletop exercise.

 Students examine the difference in tobacco use over the years.
 Students take a look at the changes in advertising, demographics and trends.

 If you participate in the Mini Medical School program, you will receive a kit that includes a videotaped presentation given by a physician or faculty member for each of the 9 modules and all of the materials and instructions for the accompanying hands-on activities.
 Teachers have the freedom to use any or all of the modules at their convenience and work them into their lesson plans as their curriculum allows.
 Evaluation forms are included in the kit for each module, for both teachers and students to complete and return to us.
 All of the materials for the program meet criteria from the National Science Education Standards, the Kansas Science Standards and Benchmarks, the National Healthcare Foundation Standards and Accountability Criteria and the Kansas Health Science Education Standards.

 Mini Medical School aligns best with higher level biology classes such as Anatomy and Physiology or with a Health Science class.
 Presently, Mini Medical School is used in 17 high schools across the state.